rohanwanchoo123/docs/content/en/docs/appstore/use-content/modules/teamcenter-extension.md

 ### 1.3 Pre-requisites {#prerequisities}

 To use the Teamcenter Extension, the minimum version of Mendix Studio Pro required is 10.6.5.
-* If your Studio Pro version falls between 10.6.5 and 10.7, please utilize Teamcenter Extension V 1.0.0
+* If your Studio Pro version falls between 10.6.5 and 10.7, please use Teamcenter Extension V 1.0.0
 * If your version is 10.12 or higher, please use Teamcenter Extension V 2.0.0
 * Teamcenter Extension cannot be used if you are using versions 10.8 - 10.11.
 In such cases, a possible workaround is to use the Extension in the recommended versions of Studio Pro first, create necessary artefacts and then import them into your version.